sot/cxotime/docs/index.rst

 The key differences between |CxoTime| and DateTime_ are:

-- In |CxoTime| the date '2000:001' is '2000:001:00:00:00' instead of '2000:001:12:00:00' in DateTime_.
+- In |CxoTime| the date '2000:001' is '2000:001:00:00:00' instead of '2000:001:12:00:00' in DateTime_ (prior to version 4.0).
 In most cases this interpretation is more rational and expected.

 - In |CxoTime| the date '2001-01-01T00:00:00' is UTC by default, while in DateTime_ that is interpreted as TT by default.
 This is triggered by